Werner Tübke

-Werner Tübke (30 July 1929 in Schönebeck, Germany – 27 May 2004 in Leipzig, Germany) was a German painter, best known for his monumental Peasants' War Panorama located in Bad Frankenhausen.
+Werner Tübke (30 July 1929 – 27 May 2004) was a German painter, best known for his monumental Peasants' War Panorama located in Bad Frankenhausen.
 Associated with the Leipzig School, he is "one of the few East German artists who gained recognition in West Germany."

 Early Bourgeois Revolution in Germany

 Tübke's magnum opus, Early Bourgeois Revolution in Germany, has a size of 14 m by 123 m.
 It depicts a scene from the German Peasants' War, which took place from 1524 to 1525.